NaiveShark/NaiveSharkComDoc/docs/index.rst

 Welcome to NaiveShark.com help!
 =============================================

 http://www.naiveshark.com is an open database of world-wide industrial products.
-You are free to add your (or any) organization or products to catalog, or extend existing.
+You are free to add your (or any) organization or products to catalog, or extend existing information.

 Version history